pingcap/docs-cn/tidb-cloud/tidb-cloud-auditing.md

 ## Prerequisites

-- You are using a TiDB Cloud Dedicated tier.
+- You are using a TiDB Cloud Dedicated Tier cluster.
 Audit logging is not available for TiDB Cloud Serverless Tier clusters.
 - You are the audit administrator of your organization in TiDB Cloud.
 Otherwise, you cannot see the audit-related options in the TiDB Cloud console.
 For more information, see [Configure member roles](/tidb-cloud/manage-user-access.md#configure-member-roles).

 ## Enable audit logging for AWS or GCP